yoshiddddd/yoshiddddd/README.md

 # About Me

-1.i am a software engineering student at 42tokyo .
+1. I am a software engineering student at 42tokyo

 2. My favorites are C